 Modules are the main building blocks when you design your chatbot’s conversation flow.
-There are two different types of modules: collector modules and statement modules.
-We will give you a short definition of collector modules in this article.
+There are two different types of modules: Collector Modules and Statement Modules.
+We will focus on Collector Modules in this article, addressing the following topics:

-This smart type of bot response can be created by either right-clicking your mouse and selecting Collector module or by going to the right sidebar menu.
+This smart type of bot response can be created by either:

 Bot Error Messages of Collector Modules

 The Bot Error Message of a Collector Module is an important feature that helps collect the required information in a human-like manner.
 Assuming that the end user´s input cannot be verified, the bot can ask the end user again for the required information.

 If the end user still does not provide the required information, another Bot Error Message, as defined by you, will be shown.
 You can insert as many Bot Error Messages as you think would be adequate in order to simulate a human conversational flow.
 Please note that the error messages are randomly displayed, not in order.